Maternal mortality in the United States: Overall and by race, age, ethnicity

+NOTES: Maternal causes are those assigned to code numbers A34, O00–O95, and O98–O99 of the International Classification of Diseases, 10th Revision.
+Maternal deaths occur while pregnant or within 42 days of being pregnant.

 Prevention

 Inconsistent obstetric practice, increase in women with chronic conditions, and lack of maternal health data all contribute to maternal mortality in the United States.
 According to a 2015 WHO editorial, a nationally implemented guideline for pregnancy and childbirth, along with easy and equal access to prenatal services and care, and active participation from all 50 states to produce better maternal health data are all necessary components to reduce maternal mortality.
 The Hospital Corporation of America has also found that a uniform guideline for birth can improve maternal care overall.
 This would ultimately reduce the amount of maternal injury, c-sections, and mortality.
 The UK has had success drastically reducing preeclampsia deaths by implementing a nationwide standard protocol.
 However, no such mandated guideline currently exists in the United States.

 To prevent maternal mortality moving forward, Amnesty International suggests these steps: